hetznercloud/cli/docs/reference/hcloud_location_list.md

 ## hcloud location list

-List locations
+List Locations

 ### Synopsis

-Displays a list of locations.
+Displays a list of Locations.

 Output can be controlled with the -o flag.
 Use -o noheader to suppress the table header.
 Displayed columns and their order can be set with